elesiuta/pyxargs/README.md

                         modes: file, path, abspath) -f, --fstring         evaluates commands as python f-strings before execution
-  --max-chars n         omits any command line exceeding n characters, no
+  --df                  reads each input into a dataframe and stores it in
-                        limit by default
+                        variable df, requires pandas --max-chars n         omits any command line exceeding n characters, no limit by default
   --sh, --shell         executes commands through the shell (subprocess